Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 4 Best Cameras For Blogging - Spring 2024 Reviews
+The 4 Best Cameras For Blogging - Black Friday 2024

 Best Cameras For Blogging

-Purchasing a "proper" camera can be a good way to step up your content game if you want to stand out from the sea of personal blogs online.
-While image quality is important, there are other things to look for when buying a camera that'll depend largely on what kind of blog you run.
-Travel bloggers might prioritize portability for easier storage and travel, while those planning on incorporating videos in their blogs might value a fully articulated screen and different frame rate options.
-Food bloggers might want a hybrid camera to take stunning photos and record video tutorials of their recipes.
+Upgrading from a smartphone to a dedicated camera can be a good way to step up your content game if you want to stand out from the sea of personal blogs online.
+While image quality is important, there are other things to look for when buying a camera, which will largely depend on what kind of blog you run.
+Travel bloggers might prioritize portability for easier storage and travel, while those planning on incorporating videos into their blogs might value a fully articulated screen and different frame rate options.
+Food bloggers might want a hybrid camera to take high-quality photos and record video tutorials of their recipes.
 No matter what kind of blog you run, the good news is that most modern cameras are very capable for both photo and video work, and there are plenty of models for every budget and experience level.

-We've bought and tested over 100 cameras in our lab, and below, you'll find our recommendations for the best blogging cameras.
+We've bought and tested over 110 cameras in our lab, and below, you'll find our recommendations for the best blog cameras.
 If you're mostly interested in the video side of things, you can also check out our picks for the best vlogging cameras.
 Aspiring travel bloggers might also want to look at the best travel cameras or the best compact cameras we've tested.
+Alternatively, if you've just set up an online shop, you should consider some of our best cameras for product photography instead.

 1. Best Camera For Blogging

-The Canon EOS R10 is the best camera for blogging that we've tested.
+The Canon EOS R10 is the best camera for bloggers that we've tested.
 This entry-level APS-C camera offers a ton of value for its price and will suit most bloggers well for everything from capturing high-quality stills to incorporating short videos.
 Canon's user interface is very beginner-friendly, and the camera has great ergonomics, making for a very intuitive shooting experience.
-Beyond capturing great image quality, it's also a highly capable video camera, with 4k video recording at up to 60 fps, albeit with a heavy crop and an excellent autofocus system.
+Beyond capturing high-quality photos, with great dynamic range and plenty of fine detail, it's also a highly capable video camera, with 4k video recording at up to 60 fps (albeit with a crop) and a dedicated slow-motion mode in 1080p.

 See our review